microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 ``tbuffer`` and ``TextureBuffer``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-These two buffer types are treated as uniform buffers using Vulkan's
+These two buffer types are treated as storage buffers using Vulkan's
 terminology.
 They are translated into an ``OpTypeStruct`` with the
 necessary layout decorations (``Offset``, ``ArrayStride``, ``MatrixStride``,
 ``RowMajor``, ``ColMajor``) and the ``BufferBlock`` decoration.
 All the struct